treeman/jonashietala/drafts/how_i_wrote_my_book_using_pollen.markdown

        (with-output-to-string (λ () (system cmd)))))
    ```

    There is an implementation in Pollen that does something similar, but it's *much* more complex.
+The simple one has worse performance, but since I only have a single instance where I highlight code it's good enough for me.

 3. Quotes